Division of Workforce Credentialing and Community Impact

 Q: When did Mercy announce this new division?

-A: In 2021 Mercy College announced the creation of a new division within the College called the Division of Workforce Credentialing and Community Impact that is focused on Workforce Development and Online Credentials.
+A: In 2021 Mercy University announced the creation of a new division within the University called the Division of Workforce Credentialing and Community Impact that is focused on Workforce Development and Online Credentials.

 Q: Why did Mercy create this new division?